Event Driven Scanning for New Files

 5. Entries are pulled from the queue identifying the object to scan.
 The object is retrieved and scanned

-6. Objects are handled according to the you have set a.
+6. Objects are handled according to the Scan Settings you have set a.
 All objects are tagged b.
 Infected files are moved to a quarantine bucket (default behavior)

 This flow and behavior is irrespective of region.
 Amazon S3 buckets have a global view, but are regionally placed.
 This flow will be performed local to each region you enable buckets for scanning.